Marbulinek/PHPWebApi/README.md

 # EXAMPLE
 Create model with properties user_id, name and email.
 Extends with Entity to support Repository.
 With class comment @key you will specify key[s] for database.
-Multiple keys will be delimited by ",".
+Multiple keys are delimited by ",".
+PhpWebApi now supports module for Authentification tokens in request.

 ```php
 <?php